-Today, the 77-year-old Mirosław Hermaszewski is retired and lives near Warsaw.
+After retirement, he lived the rest of his life near Warsaw.
 With his wife, Emilia, he has a son – Mirosław Roman Hermaszewski, grad student of the Polish Air Force University, pilot and military reserve officer, as well as a daughter – Emilia, and four grandchildren.

-Hermaszewski is still in touch with Pyotr Klimuk, and during the years that passed from their space flight, they visited each other several times.
-And because flying is still his greatest passion, he is still occasionally flying gliders and GA aeroplanes.
-What’s more – quite often takes a part in meetings and air shows as a guest.
+For the rest of his life Hermaszewski was still in touch with Pyotr Klimuk, and during the years that passed from their space flight, they visited each other several times.
+And because flying was still his greatest passion, he was occasionally flying gliders and GA aeroplanes.
+What’s more – he was quite often taking a part in meetings and air shows as a guest.

 - Полеты по программе «Интеркосмос» – Козырев Валентин Иванович, Никитин Станислав Александрович / Flights within the “Interkosmos” program – Kozyrev Valentin Ivanovich, Nikitin Stanislav Aleksandrovich